felipealbuquerq/PetPicker/README.md

 # Pet Picker

-Leveraged a REST Api and and Google Location to find nearby pet shelters - and the pets that are adoptable at each shelter.
-Implemented a content provider for data persistence - as well as Firebase analytics to track the stats of picked pets.
+Leveraged a REST Api and Google Location to find nearby pet shelters and the pets that are adoptable at each shelter.
+Implemented a content provider for data persistence, as well as Firebase analytics to track the status of picked pets.
 Utilized Material design principles and added a widget for the home screen for users to track the availability of picked pets.

 ## Implementations (Stage 1 - Design)